 The academic study of the relationships that form between the many nongovernmental organizations, countries, multinational corporations and states around the world is known as international relations.
 Common topics include terrorism, nuclear proliferation and human rights.

-Request Information Best Part time Master Degrees in International Relations in Netherlands 2017
+Start Today Best Part time Master's Programs in International Relations in Netherlands 2018

-You can take the Master's programme in Modern History and International Relations as a specialization within the Research Master's degree in History or the Research Master's degree in [+]
+You can take the Master's programme in Modern History and International Relations as a specialization within the Research Master's degree in History or the Research Master's degree in International Relations. [+]

 Research Master Modern History and International Relations